o5edaxi/simulterm/README.md

 ssh admin@2001:db8::1
 ```

-The placeholder can be used one or more times in the command.
+The #### placeholder can be used one or more times in the initial command.
+The interactive session can then be navigated with regular tmux shortcuts.

 ### Autodiscovery